Click here to help keep our cams streaming!

 The female bald eagles residing within Eagle Mountain Sanctuary are all permanently disabled and are no longer able to survive on their own in the wild.

-Residents in this aviary are as follows – Amelia, Barbosa, Faithful Spirit, Fiona, Glenda, Grace, Hope, Josephine, Kathy, Scarlet, Virginia, and Windy.
+Residents in this aviary are as follows – Amelia, Faithful Spirit, Fiona, Glenda, Grace, Hope, Josephine, Scarlet, and Virginia.

 This aviary at Eagle Mountain Sanctuary is home to our male bald eagles with partial flight ability.